oppia/oppia-web-developer-docs/How-to-access-Oppia-webpages.md

 1. Click on the About menu at the top navigation Bar
 2. Click on the “Contact Us” link

-**Creator_Dashboard**
+**Creator-Dashboard page**
 1. Login into Oppia
-2. Navigate to the creator dashboard page at http://localhost:8181/creator-dashboard
+2. Navigate to the Creator-Dashboard page at http://localhost:8181/creator-dashboard

-**Contributor-Dashboard Webpage **
+**Contributor-Dashboard Page**
-1. In feconf.py change variable  COMMUNITY_DASHBOARD_ENABLED = True
-2. Login into Oppia and change role to Admin
+1. Login into Oppia
-3. Go to the community-dashboard webpage
+2. Navigate to the Contributor-Dashboard page at http://localhost:8181/contributor-dashboard

 **delete_account webpage**
 1. Go to constants.ts and change "ENABLE_ACCOUNT_DELETION": false -> true